openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

    .. image:: ../img/NEO_check_agreement.png

    Higher hardware versions require a higher driver version, namely 20.35 instead of 19.41.
 If the script fails to uninstall the driver, uninstall it manually.
-During the script execution, you may see the following command line output:
+During the script execution, you may see the following command-line output:

    .. code-block:: sh